hyperledger-gerrit-archive/fabric-ca/docs/source/users-guide.rst

     #  1) authenticates enrollment requests which contain a username and password
     #     (also known as an enrollment ID and secret).
     #  2) once authenticated, retrieves the identity's attribute names and
-    #     values which the fabric-ca-server optionally puts into TCerts
+    #     values which the fabric-ca-server optionally puts into ECerts
     #     which it issues for transacting on the Hyperledger Fabric blockchain.
     #     These attributes are useful for making access control decisions in
     #     chaincode.